 - Darren Kindred, PTR - Professional Staff instructor for Princeton Tennis Program in Princeton, NJ, First Volley Director of Tennis - Yardley, PA

-- Jason Wening, CPO - Staff Prosthetist/Orthotist with Scheck & Siress & Five Time Paralympian Gold Medalist in Swimming, First Swim Clinic Director - Chicago, IL
+- Jason Wening, CPO - Staff Prosthetist/Orthotist with Scheck & Siress & Five Time Paralympian Gold Medalist in Swimming - Chicago, IL

 - Jena Baxter - Orthotic & Prosthetic Industry Recruiter, Sr. Account Manager at The Newell Group - Greenville, SC

-- John Kinder - Amputee Advocate and Patient Care Coordinator for Ability Prosthetics and Orthotics - Greenville, SC
+- John Kinder - Amputee Athlete and Purchasing/Inventory Manager with Advanced Prosthetics - Greenville, SC

 - Lisa Watkins - Communications Coordinator for WillowWood - Mt.
 Sterling, OH